Yes, I, an American, got LASEK laser eye surgery in South Korea.

 Also – terrifying to think about.
-Again, I haven’t dived because of this, because simply snorkeling and surfing and even swimming have caused my contacts to come flying out!
+Again, I haven’t been diving because of this, because simply snorkeling and surfing and even swimming have caused my contacts to come flying out!

 It’s not safe and I’m stuck for the rest of the day without a contact in one eye and quickly start getting headaches.

 (FYI – Yes, I’ve researched diving, surfing, etc while wearing contacts.
 People do it.
 I know I could.
 I did (just not diving).
 I didn’t like it and didn’t feel safe enough.
 Sure people go and nothing happens, but it’s just an added risk I didn’t want to think about or deal with.
 My safety is important and confidence is something you need to be safe out in the water.)

 I was done.
 I was done with the feeling of being scared to do things because I was wearing contacts.
 Done with not knowing what it’s like to wake up and not immediately grab my glasses, I was OVER living life like this.
 I wanted to do more, but my vision was holding me back.

 I was too poor for laser eye surgery and I was terrified of getting it done.
 I’ve never had surgery done in my life, ever!
 I wanted it for so many years, yes, but I kept putting it off…